edud69/cloud-backend/README.md

     final StompMessageDestination destination = new StompMessageDestination(CHAT_TOPIC_DESTINATION_PREFIX.getDestination() + "-" + chatMsg.getChannelName());
     stompMessagingTemplate.send(destination, message);
 ```

+# Database structure
+-Each micro-services that needs SQL should be structured as followed:

+1. A database for the master tenant and all shared configurations (should be *servicename_master*).

+2. A database for tenant creation.
+It uses this template database when creating a new tenant (should be *servicename_template*).

+3. Several databases for tenant schema (tenant data), each of these database can contain a maximum amount of tenants (they are named *servicename_slaveXXX).

 # Creating a rest endpoint #
 1. Create a *@RestController* and extend *ManagedRestEndpoint* class.